 I swallow till I burst—until I burst.

-Before this very moment, I've never known how painful my heartbeat could actually be.
+Before this very moment, I've never known how painful my own heartbeat could be.
 Right now, it's pounding so fast it feels like it's about to burst out through my chest, and it actually hurts.
 This combined with the fact that my stomach currently feels like someone ripped it out, tied knots in it, and shoved it back in makes things very uncomfortable for me.

 Wasn't our fault.
 Wasn't our fault.
 Why the hell did they decide to blame us?

-I've always had a slight fear of clowns.
+I've always had a fear of clowns.
 I don't know; I guess it was that face paint that got to me.
 It's not natural for something to be so happy all the time.
 The one exception to the rule was Tim Curry in It.
 I know, right?
 The most notorious "scary clown" movie ever, and I wasn't scared of it because the main character was an actor that I would always associate with Long John Silver of Muppet Treasure Island and then, later in my life, Dr. Frank-n-Furter of The Rocky Horror Picture Show.

 These clowns are more terrifying than most.
 I actually have a reason to be scared of them.